OCR-D/spec/web_api.md

 A Processing Broker is a server which exposes REST endpoints in the `Processing` section of the [Web API specification](openapi.yml).
 There are two types of task performed by a broker: deployment management and message producer.
-For the former, a broker can deploy, re-use, and shutdown Processing Servers, Message Queue, and Database, depending on the configuration.
+For the former, a broker can deploy, re-use, and shutdown Processing Servers, Message Queue, and Databases, depending on the configuration.
 To start a Processing Broker, run

 ```shell
 $ ocrd processing-broker /path/to/config.yml